Hezbollah chief says ultra hardline Sunni militants will be defeated

 BEIRUT The leader of Hezbollah said on Tuesday his group was determined to battle ultra-hardline Sunni Muslims who seized land in Syria and Iraq and predicted they would be defeated across the region.

-Sayyed Hassan Nasrallah also said his Lebanese Shi'ite group remained ready for any future war with Israel despite sending hundreds of fighters to support President Bashar al-Assad's forces in neighboring Syria.
+Sayyed Hassan Nasrallah also said his Lebanese Shi'ite group remained ready for any future war with Israel despite sending hundreds of fighters to support President Bashar al-Assad's forces in neighbouring Syria.

 His remarks come days after an Israeli army general said the Jewish state believed that Hezbollah had probably dug tunnels across from Lebanon in preparation for any future war although it had no conclusive evidence.